College football bowl and CFP picks, predictions: Legendary Vegas expert reveals best bets

 Top college football bowl predictions

-One of the top college football picks Marshall is recommending for the remaining 2025-26 bowl schedule: He is backing Memphis (+4.5) to cover against NC State in the Gasparilla Bowl on Friday, Dec.
+One of the top college football picks Marshall is recommending for the remaining 2025-26 bowl schedule: He is backing Memphis (+3.5) to cover against NC State in the Gasparilla Bowl on Friday, Dec.
 19 at 2:30 p.m.
 ET.
 Memphis will be without coach Ryan Silverfield, who took the Arkansas job.
-NC State, however, has more potential opt-outs in this game.
+NC State, however, has more potential absences in this game, including running back Hollywood Smothers, who is headed to the portal.

 The Tigers struggled down the stretch, but they beat their only Power 4 opponent -- Arkansas -- this season and also have a win over a USF squad that was ranked at the time.
 The Tigers only had one loss that was by more than one score, so Marshall likes their chances of keeping this one within the number against an NC State squad that hasn't been great in the postseason.